vramperez/Accounting-Proxy/README.md

 ### POST .../urls

-Use by the store to check if an URL is valid.
+Used by the store to check if an URL is valid.
 This requests require the "authorization" header with a valid access token from the IdM and the user must be an administrator of the service.
 ```json
 {
  "url": "..."